lai-kevin/OrcaNet-Tuna/README.md

 # This is the README documentation for the btcd API

 ## Instructions
-## 1. If you are on a windows computer, please use a MacOS or Linux computer.
+## 1. *** If you are on a windows computer, please use a MacOS (preferred) or Linux computer.
+If not, there is a docker file and you should scroll to the bottom for instructions. ***

-## 2. When you have all the files run the following commands to build BTCD:
+## 2. When you have all the files, run the following commands to build BTCD:
 ```
 cd btcd
 go build